 Analgesia (pain medication)

 You will have pain after surgery and that must be expected.
 Pain varies and depends upon the individual patient as well as the surgical procedure performed.
 Medication will not eliminate the pain but will make it more tolerable.
 Side effects of pain medications such as sleepiness, fatigue and nausea may occur.
 You should not drive when taking narcotic or judgement altering medications.
 Elevation and ice can help control the pain and swelling.
 Pain medication should be used as needed and specific instructions will be provided.
-Narcotic (Opioid) prescriptions will be given to you to help with postoperative pain control.
-Opioid pain relievers can help with short term pain.
+Narcotic (Opioid) prescriptions will be E-scribed the business day prior to surgery to help with postoperative pain control.
+(See Preoperative Pain Control Considerations) Opioid pain relievers can help with short term pain.
 There are risks and side effects that should be reviewed prior to taking these medications.
-Narcotic prescriptions may be given to you prior to surgery if you are seen perioperative or they can be mailed to you.
-They must be filled within a week of the day written, otherwise the pharmacy will not fill them.
-However, you must not use or lose them prior to surgery and that is your responsibility.
 Filling the prescription prior to surgery will eliminate stopping and delays on the way home from surgery.
-Usually they are given at the time of surgery and can be filled on the way home.
 Remember to ask for NON childproof caps if there is no one to open them for you.
 However, they must be kept in a safe place away from children.
 If you have specific preferences or problems, please inform us.
 Medication will not eliminate the pain but will make it more tolerable.
 Side effects of medications - sleepiness, fatigue and nausea - may occur.
 If you have specific preferences or problems please inform us.
 Remember you should not drive for 24 hours after anesthesia that includes any sedation.
 Also you cannot drive while taking narcotics or judgment altering medications.
 (See Living with an Injured Hand)

 If you had a "block" for anesthesia or local anesthesia was injected, you may have minimal pain when you leave the ambulatory surgery area.
 This can be a considerable advantage.
 However, the block or anesthesia will wear off and you should be prepared.
 You should be at home in a comfortable environment with your prescription medication available.
 As the block or anesthetic wears off (when you will start having some tingling in your fingers) take the pain medication so you do not get "behind".
 It is much more difficult and unpleasant to catch up.
 Once your pain is under control usually a day or two, depending on the specific procedure (occasionally it can take one to two weeks) you can take the medication as needed.
 Over the counter medication can also be used.
 If you are normally allowed to use nonsteroidal anti-inflammatory medication (Link see above Preoperative Pain Control Considerations), they can be used in addition unless directed.
 Remember to take them with food and if gastrointestinal (GI) symptoms arise, please discontinue them.
 Also NSAI medications may interfere with bone healing.
 Therefore they should be limited if bone healing is necessary for your recovery.
 This includes fracture healing, healing of fusions or bone ingrowth for prosthesis.
 If questions arise please check with the office.